 Marion Nestle, PhD, MPH

-Paulette Goddard Professor, of Nutrition, Food Studies, and Public Health, Emerita, at New York University
+Paulette Goddard Professor of Nutrition, Food Studies, and Public Health, Emerita, New York University

 Visiting Professor of Nutritional Sciences at Cornell